-- Beetroot – sow in modules, works really well.
+- Beetroot – sow in modules, water before planting plugs, works really well.

-- Courgettes – grow quickly so will get a crop by end of season.
+- Courgettes – grow quickly so will get a crop by end of season if planted now.

 - Carrots – try Yellowstone or deep purple.

-- Cut Artichokes, or if like me you don’t know what to do with them, leave for flowers, bees love them.
+- Cut Artichokes, or if like me you don’t know what to do with them, leave for flowers as the bees love them.

-- Pull soil up to Leeks to blanch them.
+- Earth up Leeks and celery to blanch them.